matrixswarm/matrixswarm/README.md

 # **THE FIRST AI OPERATING SYSTEM**

 ## MatrixSwarm is the first autonomous, file-driven, swarm-based AI operating system.
-## Agents don’t run under you — they live beside you.
+## No containers.
+No servers.
+No daemons.
+Just intelligent agents, spawned and coordinated entirely through folders, directives, and atomic file signals.
+Agents don’t run under you — they live beside you.

 ✅ No containers.
 ✅ No servers.